collapsed-stacks/atheism/questions/1839/do-theists-have-better-business-ethics-than-atheists.md

 - posted by: [Seti](https://stackexchange.com/users/-1/247-seti) on 2011-01-01
 - score: -1

-<p>I suspect this is rubbish.
+I suspect this is rubbish.
 There is no evidence that religious people are more ethical in their private lives, so why would they be in their business lives?
 Studies among the US prison population indicate that the percentage of atheists is far lower than in the general population (though there are many variables influencing this.)
 Of course some people are encouraged to behave ethically because of their religion (for example the ethical investment movement was instigated by Quakers) and some may be constrained to behave ethically who would otherwise be out a-robbin' and a-rapin' and a-killin' (to judge from their insistance that religion is essential to prevent that.)
-But the minute someone tried to wave the religious flag over their business as evidence of their honesty (as I have heard people do) I'd tuck my wallet swiftly back in my pocket, make my excuses and leave. </p>
+But the minute someone tried to wave the religious flag over their business as evidence of their honesty (as I have heard people do) I'd tuck my wallet swiftly back in my pocket, make my excuses and leave.